ashwin1601/TDSP_Titanic/Docs/Project/Charter.md

    The customer will use the insights extracted from the data for to inform the visitors.

 ## Communication
-* How will we keep in touch?
+        (How will we keep in touch?
 Weekly meetings?
-* Who are the contact persons on both sides?
+Who are the contact persons on both sides?)

-* Weekly meetings with the person in contact in the company.
+* Organise weekly meetings with the person in contact in the company, to update on the progress made and also ensure our solution is accepted.